premake/premake-core/website/docs/basedir.md

 Sets the base directory for a configuration, from with other paths contained by the configuration will be made relative at export time.

+This base directory is used when expanding path tokens encountered in non-path values.
+Such values will be made relative to this value so the resulting projects will only contain relative paths.

 ```lua
 basedir ("value")
 ```